 Advertising and media consultants are two important categories of professionals in the political or business world.
 Although their job scopes are by and large similar to the work done by Michael Kassan, there are slight differences between the two, as elaborated upon in this article.

-An advertising consultant is an individual who helps businesses develop Business Consultants 25an appropriate advertising strategy in order to promote their goods and services.
+An advertising consultant is an individual who helps businesses develop an appropriate advertising strategy in order to promote their goods and services.
 These professionals are typically employed either on a full-time or part-time basis by a consulting firm, or they can also be self-employed as a freelancer, offering their services to a wide variety of businesses around the region.

 The job scope of an advertising consultant typically involves performing various forms of market research, selecting appropriate forms of media for the advertising process, generating sample advertisements as well as meeting up with and making presentations to various clients.